 - Lagoon: Pond-like structure that works on the principle of evaporation is easy to install and requires low maintenance.
 There is a need to be aware of safety issues (fencing the area from the public). - Land application system: Large land area is required.
 This alternative is the lowest in out-of-pocket cost. - Filtering and recycling of wash water: A good option for conservation measures.
 Initially, expense would be high.
 Monitoring of the operation would be more intensive. - Municipal wastewater treatment plant: This option is available only in areas where a municipal wastewater treatment plant exists and the operation is capable of handling the load.
-This is the best option for limiting liability for larger construction projects. - Construction Guidelines Designate an area that can be graded and bermed.
+This is the best option for limiting liability for larger construction projects.

+Designate an area that can be graded and bermed.
 The design should collect wastewater for evaporation or direct it to an off-site containment or treatment system.
-A lined pond should be used where pollutants such as oil, grease, fuels, etc., may reach the high-ground water table. - Maintenance Check that the system controls are working as designed.
+A lined pond should be used where pollutants such as oil, grease, fuels, etc., may reach the high-ground water table.

+Check that the system controls are working as designed.
 Clean up sediments that have been tracked by vehicles onto nearby roadways.

-Description This BMP entails meeting the regulator management that includes hazardous we identification number; accumulation; re transportation manifesting.
-Good house of pollutants to stormwater discharges be materials on site in a clean and orderly aste determination; acquiring an EPA cord keeping reporting; and keeping will minimize the contribution by handling and storing hazardous Applications Compliance with applicable regulations will protect human health and the environment from hazardous waste generated by construction activities, reduce liability, and prevent unnecessary interruptions to schedules (i.e., project shut down due to environmental investigations/enforcement actions).
+This BMP entails meeting the regulatory requirements of hazardous waste management that includes hazardous waste determination; acquiring an EPA identification number; accumulation; record keeping reporting; and transportation manifesting.
+Good housekeeping will minimize the contribution of pollutants to stormwater discharges by handling and storing hazardous materials on site in a clean and orderly manner.

+Compliance with applicable regulations will protect human health and the environment from hazardous waste generated by construction activities, reduce liability, and prevent unnecessary interruptions to schedules (i.e., project shut down due to environmental investigations/enforcement actions).
 The first step in preventing pollution of stormwater runoff is to maintain a clean and orderly work environment.
 This will reduce the possibility of accidental spills.

-Common sense is the simplest and most Improving the operation and maintenant storage practices, material inventory co- maintenance activities in work areas, are employees regarding these practices with ce of industrial machinery, material ntrols, routine and regular clean-up, nd providing educational programs for Limitations Drainage area - N/A Minimum bedrock depth - N/A NRCS soil type - N/A Drainage/flood control - no Maximum slope - N/A Minimum water table - N/A Freeze/thaw - N/A Carelessness and poor judgment often r disposal of hazardous materials.
-Not be site could increase the potential for mist stormwater contamination. ing fully aware of all the hazards at the Targeted Pollutants Sediment Trace Metals Design Parameters Select a designated waste collection area on site.
+Common sense is the simplest and most inexpensive method to utilize.
+Improving the operation and maintenance of industrial machinery, material storage practices, material inventory controls, routine and regular clean-up, maintenance activities in work areas, and providing educational programs for employees regarding these practices will assist in reaching these goals.

+Drainage area - N/A Minimum bedrock depth - N/A NRCS soil type - N/A Drainage/flood control - no $$\label{eq:maximum slope} \begin{split} & Maximum \ slope - N/A \\ & Minimum \ water \ table \ - N/A \\ & Freeze/thaw - N/A \end{split}$$

+Carelessness and poor judgment often result in problems associated with the disposal of hazardous materials.
+Not being fully aware of all the hazards at the site could increase the potential for mishandling of such wastes, resulting in stormwater contamination.

+Select a designated waste collection area on site.
 Secure an adequate number of containers with lids or covers.
 If possible, provide a covered area or spill containment pallets.
 Arrange for waste collection before containers overflow (additional containers and more frequent pick-ups will be needed during the demolition phase).
 Provide immediate cleanup in case of a spill.
 Assure that waste is transported and disposed of at an approved facility.
 A liner, concrete pad, berm, etc., should be utilized to keep waste separated and to contain accidental spills so that stormwater runoff is not polluted.
 Provide labels and signs for the area to educate contractors about proper storage and handling and to comply with regulatory requirements.

-ConstructionThe best way to avoid polluting runoff from outside material storage areas is to prevent stormwater run-on or rain from coming in contact with the materials.
+The best way to avoid polluting runoff from outside material storage areas is to prevent stormwater run-on or rain from coming in contact with the materials.